NamanGarg2075/GeekyWeb/docs/languages/python/introduction.md

 ---
 title: Introduction to Python
-description: HTML boilerplate code is the main or basic code in which you can write...
+description: Python is a widely used high-level programming language for general-purpose programming, created by Guido van Rossum and first released in 1991...
-image: "/img/introduction-to-python.png"
+image: "/img/docs/python/introduction-to-python.png"
 keywords: [coding, python, introduction to python]
 sidebar_position: 3
 sidebar_label: Introduction to Python